What Do Faith-Based Nonprofits Need to Know About Charitable Solicitation Registration?

 Another example of a state with broad exemptions for faith-based organization is Nevada.
 In Nevada there is a general registration requirement for charitable organizations, but “an organization that is established for and serving bona fide religious purposes” is exempt from the registration requirement.
 In states like Kansas and Nevada, faith-based nonprofits often fall within the broad exemptions from charitable registration requirements without the need to apply for the exemption.

-Note that many states have exemptions for religious organizations, except those that employee a professional fundraiser.
+Note that many states have exemptions for religious organizations, except those that employ a professional fundraiser.
 For example, Louisiana offers an initial broad exemption, but an organization may lose the exemption status if they employ a professional fundraiser.
 Professional fundraisers can frequently change an organization’s duty to register, so if you employ or plan to employ a professional fundraiser, be sure to know the registration laws governing the use of a professional fundraiser.

 3. States with Broad Exemptions Available Upon Application